RakhulKumar/Pose-Estimation-in-BrainyPi-using-TFLite/README.md

 Description of Repository
 =========================
-This repository contains code and instructions to configure the necessary software for running pose estimation on the Raspberry Pi 4!
+This repository contains code and instructions to configure the necessary software for running pose estimation on BrainyPi!

 Details of Software and Neural Network Model for Object Detection:
 * Language: Python